Marunizer/MyApplication/README.md

 uses GeoFire to have right information to access Firebase, and dynamically fill data

-Now working on: Using Firebase data to gather correct data from AWS S3 storage
+Uses Firebase data to gather correct data from AWS S3 storage

+Currently working on: Having a default picture to show when download not complete, then replacing picture when complete.
+ Will probably need to be done within a thread of some sort

 # What API's or librarys are used
 Google Maps